-The assumptions and price points used in the financial modeling are based on current local market conditions in southern Santa Barbara County as of January 2019, for a mid-range scenario.
-While conservative and aggressive scenarios have also been analyzed, the results are not included in this report.
+The assumptions and price points used in the financial modeling are based on current local market conditions in southern Santa Barbara County as of January 2019.

 - Utility Supply and Delivery Rates: Obtained from customer's electricity bills and/or utility tariff. - Utility Escalation Rate: 3% per year.
 While difficult to predict on a year-to-year basis, 3% is the long term (50+ year) historical average. - O&M Cost: \$3/kW/yr. - O&M Escalation Rate: 0%. - Panel Degradation Rate: 0.5% per year.
 This is the industry average for well-maintained systems. - Discount Rate: A discount rate of 6.5% was used.